-This thick and creamy shake — made with unsweetened almond milk, Openfit Chocolate Plant-Based Protein Shake, frozen blueberries, and all natural almond butter — provides 24 grams of protein and 13 grams of fiber.
+This thick and creamy shake — made with unsweetened almond milk, Openfit Chocolate Plant-Based Nutrition Shake, frozen blueberries, and all natural almond butter — provides 24 grams of protein and 13 grams of fiber.

 Chocolate, peanut butter, and banana sounds more like a decadent dessert than a healthy breakfast — but this nutrient-rich protein shake recipe has 23 grams of protein per serving.

 Spice up your breakfast routine with this yummy shake.
-Made with unsweetened almond milk, Openfit Plant-Based Protein Shake, cinnamon, all-natural almond butter, and half a banana, it provides 26 grams of protein per serving.
+Made with unsweetened almond milk, Openfit Plant-Based Nutrition Shake, cinnamon, all-natural almond butter, and half a banana, it provides 26 grams of protein per serving.

 - Protein Requirements Are Elevated in Endurance Athletes after Exercise as Determined by the Indicator Amino Acid Oxidation Method www.ncbi.nlm.nih.gov/pmc/articles/PMC4913918/